johndpope/superlumen-gui/README.md

 # SUPERLUMEN
 A powerful, open-source, free [Lumen](https://www.stellar.org/lumens/) wallet, blockchain explorer, and exchange interface for [Stellar Core](https://www.stellar.org/) blockchain networks.
 Superlumen is more than just a basic wallet.
 Our goal is to provide a tool and interface that leverages the Stellar network features to their fullest.
 Here's just a few features to look forward to:

-- Secure Wallet.
-  - Optional recovery record forwhen you've lost your key-file or forgotten your password.
-  - Multi-account support.
-  - Keep memo records.
-  - Set inflation pool.
-- Send/Recieve
-  - Send Lumens (XLM) or any Stellar asset.
-  - Leverage Path Payments to pay with one asset, converted to another through the network as a series of offers.
-  - Receive by crafting a secure message.
-- Stellar Distributed Exchange
-  - Watch &amp; subscribe to orderbooks between assets.
-  - Create your own buy/sell orders.
-- Transaction Explorer
-  - Browse and view the details of any tx on the blockchain.
-  - Easily review the transactions on your accounts.
-- Asset Manager
-  - Review and manage the assets owned by your accounts.

 ### !!This wallet is not yet functional.
 ### Currently under active development. **Beta ETA Jan 2018.**